Fanny Parkes

 Fanny Parkes or Parks (née Frances Susanna Archer) (1794–1875) was a travel writer from Wales, known for her extensive journals about colonial India, where she lived for 24 years.
 These are recorded in her memoirs Wanderings of a Pilgrim in Search of the Picturesque. in which she acknowledged authorship only by a signature in Urdu script.
-In 1970, extracts from her memoirs, Begums, Thugs and White Mughals, became available for the first time since their original appearance in 1850.
+In 1970, extracts from her memoirs, renamed as, Begums, Thugs and White Mughals, became available for the first time since their original appearance in 1850.
 The first biography, by Barbara Eaton, Fanny Parks: Intrepid Memsahib, appeared in 2018.

 Early life and family

 Fanny Parkes was born Frances Susanna Archer in Conwy, Wales, the daughter of Ann and Captain William Archer, 16th Lancers.
 On 25 March 1822 she married Charles Crawford Parks (17 November 1797 – 22 August 1856), a writer for the East India Companies.

+She had an older sister named Anne; Anne married a military chaplain who was posted to South India, and lived there for many years.